Sustainable Gaps

 The strongest public signal is structural: work moved from scattered chats, files, and reminders into named lanes with owners, records, and review rhythm.

-Tenant structure, client files, permission details, private channel names, and internal dashboards stay in the private project record.
+Tenant structure, client files, permission details, channel names, and internal dashboards stay in the project file.

 Case Story